Picross 3D: Gameplay

 Once a 3D image is completed, the player will be rewarded with a short animation regarding the image, and it will be placed into a themed collection, encouraging players to complete each collection.
 During standard puzzles, up to three stars are awarded based on the player's performance (completing the puzzle within a certain time limit and with no strikes earns maximum stars) which unlock additional bonus puzzles in each level.
 In between certain levels are "One-Chance Challenges", where players are out if they make just one mistake, "Time Challenges", which require players to quickly chip away cubes to extend their time limit, and "Construction Challenges" in which multiple puzzles are completed to form one giant image.
 Bonus animations can also be unlocked under certain conditions, such as completing each difficulty setting.

+The main mode of the game has 350 puzzles for players to complete.
 Outside of the main mode, players could also download additional puzzles via the Nintendo Wi-Fi Connection, as well as create their own puzzles, which can be shared with friends or entered into themed challenges.
 While it is no longer possible to use the Nintendo WFC for downloading or sharing puzzles since it was shut down in 2014, it is still possible to send and receive puzzles locally using wireless transfer.

+Release

+The game was first revealed by Nintendo in February 2009, with an announcement for a March 12 release in Japan and an official website.
+It was released the following year on March 5th in Europe.

 Reception

 Critical response

 Picross 3D received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Ryan Lambie of Nintendo Life gave the game a 7/10; while he suggested that the game failed to match Picross DS in terms of gameplay, it was "a diverting and addictive game" that offered hours worth of content.
+Nathan Meunier of GameSpot ranked the game at 8.5/10, praising the gameplay but criticizing what he considered to be a "disappointing presentation".